sparkfish/augraphy/README.md

 - [X] Paper textures (Generated/Images)
 - [X] Scanner effects (Scanlines/Brightness Gradients)
 - [ ] Improved Configuration capabilities
+- [ ] Improve Modularity to allow new augmentations to easily be added.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.